carter-thaxton/oresat-firmware/src/f0/app_oresat_acs-1.0/README.md

 This is a test of the Doxygen automatic documentation generator.
-Everything in the README.md will show up on GitHub, and will also be used as the main page of the Doxygen documenation HTML files.
+Everything in the README.md will show up on GitHub, and will also be used as the main page of the Doxygen documentation HTML files.

 ---------------------
 ## Here is some random documentation